anselal/antminer-monitor/README.md

 ### Requirements

-Antminer Monitor requires Python2 to run.
+  - Antminer Monitor requires Python2 to run

-Mac and Linux users have Python2 installed by default on their system.
+  - Mac and Linux users have Python2 installed by default on their system

-Windows users can download Python2 from https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi
+  - Windows users can download Python2 from https://www.python.org/ftp/python/2.7.14/python-2.7.14.msi

-Mac users must additionally download and install `get-pip.py` from https://bootstrap.pypa.io/get-pip.py
+  - Mac users must additionally download and install `get-pip.py` from https://bootstrap.pypa.io/get-pip.py

 ### Installation